 “I am writing you about Vincent Sessa, a playwright whose work I have recently come to know.
 I’ve come to know it in some detail, actually, because Vincent has written many plays, and once I read the first one that was shown to me, I demanded to see more.
 Vincent is that ideal thing: an eclectic writer with a personal style... a combination that gives his work both range and intimacy.
 His sense of dramatic language is simply extraordinary.
 The people he writes about come vividly alive in the dialogue he writes, and what fascinating people they are.
 And this language is at once heightened and absolutely down-to-earth.
 I don’t know how he does that.
 But it allows him to blaze his way into many different worlds, and make us, his readers and his audience, feel alive there.
 I recommend Vincent, and anything he writes, to anybody who’s looking for a new, electric voice in the American Theatre.”

 Cast size is indicated for each play with a brief, limited description.
 Upon email inquiry, I will be happy to answer any questions about the play and describe it in detail: its structure, its themes, etc., and any production history.
-I welcome sending a play to any theatre company, producer, director, actor, or to anyone who works and strives for greatness in the theatre and is interested in a unique body of plays for the English-speaking stage.
+I welcome sending a play to any theatre company, producer, director, actor, or to anyone who works and strives for greatness in the theatre and is interested in a unique body of plays for the English-speaking and world stage.

 I remain, as the plaque in New York’s Shubert Alley reads, “Dedicated to all those who glorify the theatre and use this short thoroughfare.”